dstndstn/ch_frb_io/README.md

      make install
      ```

   2. The lz4 compression library.
-On CentOS this is a one-liner: `sudo yum install lz4-devel`.
+In CentOS this is a one-liner: `sudo yum install lz4-devel`.
      (TODO: osx install instructions here.)

   3. The msgpack library.
-On CentOS this is a one-liner: `sudo yum install cppzmq-devel.x86_64`.
+In CentOS this is a one-liner: `sudo yum install msgpack-devel.x86_64`.

-     (TODO: msgpack install instructions here.)
+     In osx, this is also a one-liner: `brew install msgpack`.

   4. Optional but recommended: bitshuffle (https://github.com/kiyo-masui/bitshuffle)
      You'll need this if you want to use bitshuffle-compressed files (note that CHIME pathfinder